SeACo-Paraformer: A Non-Autoregressive ASR System with Flexible and Effective Hotword Customization Ability: Introduction

 At the age of conventional ASR systems, as the acoustic model and language model focus on the phonetic and linguistic information separately, the personalized and biased information are introduced by adjusting the weights in weighted finite state transducer~(WFST) decoder~\cite{aleksic2015improved,hall2015composition}.
 For E2E ASR systems without WFST decoder, several works are explored to enable users to customize their own hotwords~\cite{pundak2018deep,han2021cif,huang2023contextualized}.
 Contextual listen, attend and spell~(CLAS)~\cite{pundak2018deep} is an E2E contextual ASR modeling method proposed by Golan Pundak et al. They first proposed to introduce a multi-headed attention~(MHA) which is jointly trained with randomly sampled phrases in LAS model.
 Intuitively, the MHA is trained to capture the relationship between hotword embedding and decoder output in each step. leading the decoder to generate biased probabilities once matched.
 Such strategy is proved an efficient way for introducing bias information to ASR models without damaging the recognition performance, and then becomes a widely adopted contextual ASR solution.

-Building upon the fundamental strategy of CLAS: randomly sampling hotwords and adopting MHA, several extensions are explored to achieve hotword customization.
+Building upon the fundamental strategy of CLAS: random hotwords sampling and MHA, several extensions are explored to achieve hotword customization~\cite{han2021cif,huang2023contextualized,hu2019phoneme,jain2020contextual,sathyendra2022contextual,han2022improving}.
 These methods can be categorized as \textit{explicit} and \textit{implicit} ones.
-Huang et al. recently proposed contextual phrase prediction network~(CPP Network)~\cite{huang2023contextualized} which is similiar with CLAS but an extra connectionist temporal classification~(CTC) head is introduced for predicting hotwords only.
-By jointly optimizing the CTC module, the encoder output is forced to obtain hotword information thus the ASR probabilities are biased with given hotwords.
-By adopting an extra criterion, CPP network enables CTC, Transducer and Transformer models with hotword customization capacity.
-Han et al. proposed Continuous integrate-and-fire based collaborative decoding~(CIF ColDec)~\cite{han2021cif}.
-It is an \textit{implicit} method based on CIF ASR backbone to achieve hotword customization, predicting an external hotword probabilities which is synchronous with ASR prediction.
+Huang et al. recently proposed contextual phrase prediction network~(CPP Network)~\cite{huang2023contextualized} which is similiar with CLAS (both \textit{implicit}).
+An extra CTC~\cite{graves2006connectionist} head is introduced for predicting hotwords.
+By jointly optimizing the CTC module, the encoder output is guided to obtain hotword information thus the ASR results are biased with given hotwords in inference stage.
+CPP network can be adopted in CTC, Transducer and Transformer models.
+Han et al. proposed Continuous integrate-and-fire~(CIF) based collaborative decoding~(ColDec)~\cite{han2021cif}.
+It is an \textit{explicit} method based on CIF model to achieve hotword customization, predicting an external hotword probabilities which is synchronous with ASR prediction.
 In the training stage, MHA is conducted between CIF output $\mathbf{E}$ and hotword embeddings.
-Each step of the MHA output carries hotword attended semantic information $\mathbf{g}$, then a feed-forward layer turns it to probabilities for computing cross-entropy~(CE) loss with the hotword-position-aware target~(e.g. `\textbf{A B C D E F}' for ASR target, and `\textbf{{A B}} \textbf{\# \# \# \#}' for bias target when `\textbf{{A B}}' is sampled as a hotword and `\textbf{\#}' for non-bias label).
-The introduced modules actually work as a hotword detector to generate biased probabilities $\mathbf{P_b}\left(y_i \mid \mathbf{g}_{\leq i}\right)$ which is synchronous with ASR predictions $\mathbf{P_{ASR}}\left(y_i \mid \mathbf{E}_{\leq i}, y_{\leq i-1}\right)$.
-As for the inference stage, ASR output layer and biased output layer conduct collaborative decoding by merging the probabilities.
+Each step of the MHA output carries hotword attended semantic information $\mathbf{g}$, then a feed-forward layer turns it to probabilities for computing cross-entropy~(CE) loss with the hotword-position-aware target~(e.g. `\textbf{A B C D E F}' for ASR target, an `\textbf{{A B}} \textbf{\# \# \# \#}' for bias target when `\textbf{{A B}}' is sampled as a hotword and `\textbf{\#}' for no-bias label).
+The introduced modules actually work as a hotword detector to generate biased probabilities synchronous with ASR predictions.
+In the inference stage, ASR probabilities and biased probabilities are merged.
+In~\cite{han2022improving}, the authors propose to filter the incoming hotword list with the attention weight which is proved to be an effective method for further improvement.